fall inside a hole

 First written September 20, 2023

-In 2001 the EF15 was released as EF15 Electric Locomotive in the short-lived eighth generation packaging along with two of the container flatbeds with containers.
+On November first, 2001 a new EF15 was released as the EF15 Electric Locomotive in the short-lived eighth generation packaging along with two of the container flatbeds with containers.
+The locomotive is based on the old old-power toolings - the chassis even still has the contact strip modifications, in addition to the body shell retaining the rivet holes.

 The EF15 chassis has been updated with the new squared-off Tomy logo.
 By 2003 the new power gearbox molding had been updated to include additional production codes.
 I thought that this locomotive would have used the longer coupler that the D51 and DD51 used, and installed a 3D printed replacement on my second unit which did not have any rear coupler when I bought it, but it actually uses the standard one.
 You can see where a little bit of the coupling ring does intersect with the body molding when to one side, but I don't think this would really effect running.
 I also had to replace one of the body clips on my later EF15 shell - the file for the 3D-printed clip I made can be found on the Plarail resources page (as well as the 3D printable long coupling).